nahumck/nahumck.me/posts/2015/12/my-year-in-music-2015.md

 ### **Other Albums**

-Here are some other albums that I really like, but at the end of the day, don’t make it into my top 5 for various reasons:[\[5\]](#fn-5 "see footnote")
+Here are some other albums that I really like, but at the end of the day, don’t make it into my top 5 for various reasons:[^5]

 #### Elle King - _Love Stuff_